 Choosing the right boat for you.

-Part 1 of 6: Young & Salty “How to Buy a Boat” series
+Part of our “How to Buy a Boat” series

 Our first boat was a little fibreglass sailboat called a CS 22.
 It was built in Toronto in 1976.
 We liked it because it was cheap ($3000 CAD) and stable.
 We planned to day sail and sit at the dock.
 We didn’t have a GPS and our lights didn’t even work.
 It had a retractable keel and came with a trailer, which saved us storage over the winter.
 We ran it aground twice and the retractable keel allowed us to sail off again almost as if nothing happened.
 It was a pig of a boat with a PHRF rating of close to 300, but made up for lack of performance in near unsinkability.
 It also had a newer outboard, which we liked because we were not the most confident sailors.
 It was our first boat and we loved it dearly.

 If you are looking for a boat you’ll probably soon visit, if not already, Yachtworld.com.
 If you click through to their advanced search page, you’ll see the search options available.
 The main options are boat type, length, age, price and location.
 It’s not really helpful in narrowing down your choices.
 Many of the options are closely related to each other, so it’s even less choosy than you think.
 Then you hit search and you get 1000 potential boats.
 Where do you even start?

 We stopped looking at Yachtworld and first tried to figure out what we really wanted.
 Below are the things we found most important in choosing the right boat for us:

 In many cities, moorage can be hard to come by.
 Sometimes the only available moorage is an hour away from where you live.
 It can also be quite expensive.
 In all cases for us, we figured out moorage before buying a boat.
 Sometimes moorage will come with a boat, which is helpful, but again, if it’s far away from home we’re unlikely to get out there as much as if we could find something closer.